AceStar0/ece-devops-ing4/README.md

           appdir: user-api # Define appdir if you application is in a subfolder
 ```

-Once the CI/CD is integrated, we do have an automatic deployment in the Github Actions tab :
+* Once the CI/CD is integrated, we do have an automatic deployment in the Github Actions tab :
 ![image](image/2_github_actions.png)

+## Test with Heroku

 As we have configured Heroku, we can check our Heroku app and we do have our web application running :